 Whether you treat the telescope mount as part of the scope or an accessory, you will need a good telescope mount if you are looking for the absolute best telescope for viewing the Moon.
 The scope mount carries the weight of the telescope and keeps the scope pointed in the right direction.
 Assume you observe a deep-sky object for a longer duration or do astrophotography, which will require having the telescope pointed at an object for many hours.
 In that case, the scope mount will make the telescope point at the right object as the Earth rotates underneath.

-A well-built and stable telescope mount is one that will not be vibrating for more than a second if you tap the telescope tube.
+A well-built and stable telescope mount is one that will not vibrate for more than a second if you tap the telescope tube.
 The scope’s view should stay steady instead of wiggling when you focus the scope with the focus knob.
 And the telescope’s focus need not change when you let go of the focus knob.

 There are essentially two types of telescope mounts: equatorial and altitude-azimuth.